jrfnl/clearPHP/rules/always-use-semicolon.md

 <?= 3 ?>
 ```

-The following code is not considered warnings:
+The following code is not considered a warning:

 ```php
 <?php